dectan/FUNDAMENTALS-OF-DATA-ANALYSIS/README.md

 # FUNDAMENTALS-OF-DATA-ANALYSIS
-FUNDAMENTALS OF DATA ANALYSIS G00364639

-# Programming-for-Data-Analysis-Project-1

 <p>G00364639</p>
-<p>This repository is used for the project given during the PROGRAMMING FOR DATA ANALYSIS module on Higher Diploma in Data Analytics course from ATU.</p>
+<p>This repository is used for the project given during the FUNDAMENTALS-OF-DATA-ANALYSIS module on Higher Diploma in Data Analytics course from ATU.</p>

 <p>I have created Jupyter Notebook in Visual Studio Code, & I have added added comments to explain work, along with references<br>